Degenerative Disc Disease and Sciatica

 How is the spine designed?

 The vertebrae are the bony building blocks of the spine.
 Between each of the largest part of the vertebrae are the discs.
 Ligaments are situated around the spine and discs.
 The spine has seven vertebrae in the neck (cervical vertebrae), 12 vertebrae in the mid-back (thoracic vertebrae), and five vertebrae in the low back (lumbar vertebrae).
-In addition, in the mid-buttock beneath the fifth lumbar vertebra, are
+In addition, in the mid-buttock beneath the fifth lumbar vertebra, are five sacral vertebrae - usually fused as the sacrum bone followed by the tailbone (coccyx).

 What is the purpose of the spine and its discs?